sakapoodle/trophy-boosting/notes/boosting/overwatch.md

 This section describes how to **set up boosting partners on opposite teams**,
 eg. 4 boosting players to form a 2v2 setup in a match.

-- Set up a pre-game lobby of **3-4 boosting players** (even if there are more boosting players ready to join)
+- Set up a pre-game lobby of **3-4 boosting players** (even if there are more boosting players ready to join), these are the "starters" (or starting players).
+Primarily this lobby will be comprised of the host and 3 players with mics enabled on voicechat.
 - Search for a game in **Quickplay** mode.
 - Everyone in the lobby, hover over "Leave Group" by pressing <span>Triangle (&#9651;) then Cross (X)</span>.
 - **(IMPORTANT!)** As soon as _"Game Found"_ appears at the top of your screen, **LEAVE GROUP!**